Last updated on July 19th, 2022 at 06:53 am

 There was one time I was thisclose to giving up.
 I felt hopeless.
 Everything seemed so much effort and there were no results.
 Should I continue this?
 Maybe I should spend my time doing something else.
-I was looking online came across an article online and it talks about how 95% of bloggers give up on their blogs.
+I was looking online and came across an article online and it talks about how 95% of bloggers give up on their blogs.
 I was mildly shocked at the statistic at first but when I thought about it, it’s not that surprising.

 Blogging is hard work.
 There seem to be many misconceptions when it comes to blogging but some people might think it’s easy money.
 Once you realize how much effort and energy it takes, some people decide that it’s just not worth it anymore.

 I will be the 5% that don’t quit.
 That article gave me motivation again and how I was able to make it to my one-year anniversary.
-I don’t want to give up especially since I know how long I wanted to be a part of the blogging world.
-There’s a lot of self-doubts especially when you don’t see the results you want.
+I don’t want to give up, especially since I know how long I wanted to be a part of the blogging world.
+There are a lot of self-doubts especially when you don’t see the results you want.
 It’s not even about reaching the results you want but how can you keep being motivated when you see no results?
 If so many people are trying to squeeze their way into the blogging world, what makes me stand out?

-You read bloggers’ stories and they say how they went making zero dollars to living off their blog completely by their one-year anniversary.
+You read bloggers’ stories and they say how they went from making zero dollars to living off their blog completely by their one-year anniversary.
 Or within two years.
 Does this sound familiar?
 They could be making a few thousand dollars off their blogs in a few months.
 I’m over here like ‘how is that possible?’
 What’s taking me so long?

 A small part of me gets jealous because it seems like their one-year (or more) blogging journey is so easy.
 I’ve hardly made money off my blog and my traffic is still not that high.

-We all dream of the moment where our blog would go viral and then, all of this money comes flowing in.
+We all dream of the moment when our blog would go viral and then, all of this money comes flowing in.
 Yeah, that’s the thing.
 That hardly happens.
 When you put in all of this time and energy and there’s barely any progress, a lot of people might give up.
 And a lot actually do according to this statistic.

 I made a promise to myself and posted a blog post on the Internet (it’s public, people!) that I will be consistent with my blog this year.
 Do I really want to go back on my word?
 Also, blogging is something I have wanted to do for years.
 I dreamed about it so do I really want to give it up?
 I let myself imagine where I stopped my blog completely.
 How would I feel about it?